 Customer Slip-and-Fall Injury

-A customer slips on a recently mopped floor that was not marked with a wet floor sign.
-They fall and fracture their elbow, requiring surgery and six weeks in a cast.
+A customer slips on a freshly mopped floor that was not marked with a warning sign.
+They fracture their wrist, requiring surgery and weeks in a cast.

-• Public liability covers the injury claim from the customer
+• Public liability responds to the customer's injury claim

-An electrical fault in the building causes a fire that destroys your shop's stock, fitout, equipment, and point-of-sale systems.
-The premises are unusable and you are unable to trade for four months during repairs.
+An electrical fault triggers a fire that destroys your shop's stock, fit-out, equipment and point-of-sale systems.
+The premises are unusable and you cannot trade for four months during restoration.

 • Business interruption covers lost income and ongoing rent during the four-month closure